 This means that nothing gets in without permission.
 The downside to this is it requires more time to add new items and this can slow productivity because users have to go through an approval process to access anything new.

 What is Blacklisting?

-Blacklisting is a security measure that keeps certain people, web sites or programs from a computer or network.
+Blacklisting, or denylisting, is a security measure that keeps certain people, web sites or programs from a computer or network.
 In other words, it refers to the practice of blocking unauthorized access to a system resource.